gexahedron/graceful-labeling/README.md

 # Other new results (or alternatively, it's also interesting to note the following:)
 * already mentioned k-beta+ labeling
 * \rho++ bigraceful labeling is the same as \sigma++ labeling (you just need to reverse values in one the partitions as in beta+seq)
-* number of graceful labelings for trees of fixed number of vertices is always divisible by 4 (TODO: we get a factor of 2 by reversing all labels and another factor by 2 by applying a proof by moving the edge with label 1)
+* number of graceful labelings for trees of fixed number of vertices is always divisible by 4 (TODO: we get a factor of 2 by reversing all labels and another factor by 2 by applying a proof by moving the edge with label 1) (oh, actually this was also recently independently proven in [8])
 * number of sequential labelings for all graphs (not only trees) with n vertices is equal to n!
 (TODO: proof using Wilf-Zeilberger method); which is actually the same number of graceful labelings for graphs with n vertices.
 Maybe there do exist some interesting bijection between graceful and sequential labelings?
 * and maybe, but no intuition or proof, with n not equal to 3, the number of alpha-labelings for all graphs is always an odd number (verified for n <= 14)
 * suppose we study a question of existence of alpha labeling of a tree.
 Sometimes a tree doesn't have it because of the parity condition (TODO).
 Can this obstruction also be a problem for beta+ labeling?
 It turns out that no, it can't (TODO).